kearutherford/BerkeleyForestsAnalytics/README.md

     - **plot:** Must be a character variable.
 Identifies the plot in which the individual tree was measured.

+    - **stand_org:** Must be a character variable.
+Specifies whether the stand origin is planted (1) or natural (0).
+Only necessary to include this column if the input data has slash pine (SPCD=111) and/or loblolly pine (SPCD=131).
+If the column is required, it is only necessary to correctly define the stand origin for the particular plots that include those two speices (you can put 1, 0, or simply NA for the plots without those two species).

     - **exp_factor:** Must be a numeric variable.
 The expansion factor specifies the number of trees per hectare (or per acre) that a